Activities

 Frequently Asked Questions

-What is the best hike near Paphos?
+What is the best hiking trail near Paphos for first-timers?

-Can you hike in Paphos in summer?
+Can you hike near Paphos in summer?

 Stay at Lovely Ap